Learn how Cloudflare interprets Cache-Control headers set at your origin server.

 Edge Cache TTL

-Edge Cache TTL page rule settings override s-maxage and disable revalidation directives if present.
-The original Cache-Control header is passed downstream from our edge even if Edge Cache TTL overrides are present.
+Edge Cache TTL Page Rules override s-maxage and disable revalidation directives if present.
+When origin cache control is enabled at Cloudflare, the original Cache-Control header is passed downstream from our edge even if Edge Cache TTL overrides are present.
+Otherwise, when origin cache control is disabled at Cloudflare (the default), Cloudflare overrides the origin cache control.

 Browser Cache TTL

-Browser Cache TTL page rules settings override max-age settings passed downstream from our edge, typically to your visitor's browsers.
+Browser Cache TTL Page Rules override max-age settings passed downstream from our edge, typically to your visitor's browsers.

 Polish is disabled when the no-transform directive is present.